NCATSTranslator/reasoner-validator/docs/index.rst

     }

-Every message has a 'code' and optional context-specific parameters which correspond to named fields in the Python string templates found in the `reasoner_validator package 'codes.yaml' file <https://github.com/NCATSTranslator/reasoner-validator/blob/master/reasoner_validator/codes.yaml>`_.
+Every message has a 'code', message scope and optional context-specific parameters which correspond to named fields in the Python string templates found in the `reasoner_validator package 'codes.yaml' file <https://github.com/NCATSTranslator/reasoner-validator/blob/master/reasoner_validator/codes.yaml>`_.

+A human readable page with the codes is `here <validation_codes_dictionary.html>`_.

 Note that the trapi_version parameter to the TRAPIResponseValidator can also be a local path to a .yaml TRAPI schema file, which is read in and used as the validation standard.
 In such a case, though, it is necessary to encode the TRAPI version as a suffix to the root filename, e.g. my_trapi_schema_1.4.0-beta5.yaml.
 Note that the TRAPI version suffix to the root file name is assumed to be delimited by a leading underscore character.
 The simplistic parsing of this version is as follows:

 .. code-block:: python

     root_path: str = string.replace(".yaml", "")
     semver_string = root_path.split("_")[-1]

 Python API
 ----------